remla25-team12/operation/docs/deployment.md

 ### Manually installed resources

-**Prometheus**, **Grafana** and **AlertManager** are added to the cluster for data collection and monitoring purposes (Figure 2).
-They are manually installed in the same namespace as Istio using the [myprom Helm chart]() and custom configuration values (see [values-myprom.yaml]()).
+**Prometheus**, **Grafana** and **AlertManager** are installed in the cluster for data collection and monitoring purposes (Figure 2).
+They are manually installed using the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts) Helm chart and custom configuration values (see [values-myprom.yaml](https://github.com/remla25-team12/operation/blob/main/helm/myapp/values-myprom.yaml)).

 **Our application** is deployed into the cluster with Helm, see our [Helm chart](https://github.com/remla25-team12/operation/tree/main/helm/myapp) for configuration details.
 In short, the chart deploys:
 - Four pods (one for each of the two versions of `app` and `model-service`), which are created with Deployments.
 - Two services which assign stable DNS names and ClusterIPs to the `app` and `model-service` pods.
-- A [ConfigMap]() to define the host URL of the ML model.
+- A [ConfigMap](https://github.com/remla25-team12/operation/blob/main/helm/myapp/templates/configmap.yaml) to define the host URL of the ML model.
-- A [Secret]() containing login credentials to the Gmail account used by AlertManager.
+- A [Secret](https://github.com/remla25-team12/operation/blob/main/helm/myapp/templates/alertmanager-secret.yaml) containing login credentials to the Gmail account used by AlertManager.
-- A [ConfigMap]() for automatically importing Grafana dashboards
+- A [ConfigMap](https://github.com/remla25-team12/operation/blob/main/helm/myapp/templates/grafana-dashboard-configmap.yaml) for automatically importing Grafana dashboards
-- A [PrometheusRule]() that defines the conditions and thresholds for sending email notifications.
+- A [PrometheusRule](https://github.com/remla25-team12/operation/blob/main/helm/myapp/templates/prometheus-rule.yaml) that defines the conditions and thresholds for sending email notifications.
-- A [ServiceMonitor]() that allows Prometheus to find the `/metrics` endpoint of the app to scrape metrics.
+- A [ServiceMonitor](https://github.com/remla25-team12/operation/blob/main/helm/myapp/templates/service-monitor.yaml) that allows Prometheus to find the `/metrics` endpoint of the app to scrape metrics.
 - Several Istio CRDs: two VirtualServices, two DestinationRules, two EnvoyFilters, and a Gateway.
 These are all defined together in [istio.yaml](https://github.com/remla25-team12/operation/blob/main/helm/myapp/templates/istio.yaml).
-- A [ConfigMap]() that defines the specific rate limits (10 requests/minute globally, 2 requests/minute for review submissions.)
+- A [ConfigMap](https://github.com/remla25-team12/operation/blob/main/helm/myapp/templates/rate-limit-config.yaml) that defines the specific rate limits (10 requests/minute globally, 2 requests/minute for review submissions.)
-- [Two deployments and two services]() for [RateLimit]() and [Redis](), which are used for global rate limiting purposes.
+- [Two deployments and two services](https://github.com/remla25-team12/operation/blob/main/helm/myapp/templates/rate-limit-service.yaml) for RateLimit and Redis, which are used for global rate limiting purposes.
 RateLimit listens for rate limit check requests from Istio, while Redis keeps count of the number of requests per user.
-Our manifest for this deployment was copied from [Istio's repository].
+Our manifest for this deployment is a copy of [Istio's sample manifest for rate limiting](https://github.com/istio/istio/blob/master/samples/ratelimit/rate-limit-service.yaml).

 These resources and their relations are also all visualized in Figure 2.